rust-lang/reference/src/glossary.md

 Strings slices are always valid UTF-8.

+### Symbol

+A symbol is a name used to refer to code or data in an executable format (e.g. ELF or Macho).

+A `static` emits a data symbol, functions emit code symbols.

 ### Trait

 A trait is a language item that is used for describing the functionalities a type must provide.